fewtarius/SteamOS-Waydroid-Installer/README.md

 3. Execute the script!
 ```
 cd ~/steamos-waydroid-installer \
-chmod +x steamos-waydroid-installer.sh \
+chmod +x installer.sh \
-./steamos-waydroid-installer.sh
+./installer.sh
 ```
 4. Script will automatically install Waydroid together and a custom config.
 Please be patient as this may take a few minutes.
 5. Once done close `konsole` and re-enter Game Mode.

 ## Launching Waydroid
 1. Go to Game Mode.
+2. Use the Steam Grid Manager Decky plugin to decorate the launcher if desired.
-2. Run the Android_Waydroid_Cage launcher.
+3. Run the Waydroid launcher.

 ## I dont want this anymore!
 I want to uninstall!
 1. Go to Desktop Mode.
-2. There will be an icon called Waydroid Toolbox on the desktop.
+2. Launch Waydroid Toolbox (from the desktop).
-3. Launch that icon and select UNINSTALL.
+3. Select UNINSTALL.